simonArchipoff/ATSAHSNA/README.md

 - having several measure displayed at once
 - simpler code (I am tâtonning)
 - introduce arbitrary correction from input (like the inverse of a microphone response)
+- more test for more trust in the computations.

 Later :
 - Implementing what's needed to measures an impedance and/or do computation with inputs